How to cut a mango

 A mango has one long, flat seed in the center of the fruit.
 Once you learn how to work around the seed, the rest is easy.

 Always use a clean knife and cutting board to cut a mango.
-ALWAYS sanitize your hands, work area, utensils and cutting board before handling or cutting any fruits or vegetables, including mangos, especially if you've handled or cut any type of meat or seafood.
+Sanitize your hands, work area, utensils and cutting board before handling or cutting any fruits or vegetables, especially if you've handled any type of meat or seafood.

 Always wash the mango before cutting.